 2. They identify repeated mistakes made through habitual errors.

 3. They discover what they could make if time constraints were not an issue.

 4. They are encouraged by gradual increases, gaining confidence.

 5. They become more relaxed and less anxious about the test.

-Start test-prep while still a Freshman or Sophomore.
-Students who are Juniors or Seniors always regret waiting, and magnet schools begin when students are still in middle school.
+Start test-prep while still a Freshman or Sophomore!
+Students who are Juniors or Seniors always regret waiting, and magnet schools begin practicing when students are still in middle school.
 Often students will take Lee's classes 2 or 3 years in a row increasing their scores gradually as they gain maturity and improve subject skills in school.